whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Give thanks for Earth's intangible gifts</div>
 </b><div class="rev-act-body">Have you ever gone on a walk to get fresh air and clear your head, or gone to the woods for private time away from people?
 Have you ever admired the enchanting silver light of the moon at night?
-Imagine life without any trees or birds or the moon, and see how poorer that life would be.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>
+Imagine life without any trees or fresh air or the moon, and see how poorer that life would be.<br/><br/>Think of an intangible gift you receive from the Earth, whether from plants or animals or streams or anything else, and practice noticing and feeling grateful for it.</div></div>

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #29<br/>Practice the same gratitude with people</div>
 </b><div class="rev-act-body">What tangible and intangible gifts do you receive from people around you?
 Is there a child whose smile lifts your spirits, or an older friend who has mentored you?
-Have family members helped you pay for school, or friends supported you during a difficult time during a relationship?
+Have family members helped you pay for school, or friends supported you during a difficult time in a relationship?
 Notice the gifts you receive and feel grateful for them.
 Express your gratitude to the people directly so they know the impact they had on you.</div></div>